valerybugakov/react-selectable-fast/README.md

 * `mixedDeselect` (Boolean) When enabled items can be selected and deselected with selectbox at the same time, `enableDeselect` should be set to `true`.
 * `scrollContainer` (String) Selector of scroll container which will be used to calculate selectbox position.
 If not specified SelectableGroup element will be used as scroll container.
 * `ignoreList` (Array) Array of ignored selectors.
-* `inIgnoreStartList` (Array) Array of ignored start selectors.
+* `ignoreStartList` (Array) Array of ignored start selectors.
 If you want that the selectable does not fired if start in one specific node class.
 * `clickableClassName` (String) On elements with specified selector click item containing this element will be selected.
 * `tolerance` (Number) The amount of buffer to add around your `<SelectableGroup />` container, in pixels.
 * `className` (String) Class of selectable group element.